 I recently published Still Lives – a memoir of Gaza.
 I told my story to help humanize the de-humanized people behind the Gaza blockade.
 I call for the unexceptional application of international law, and the equal rights of all people in Palestine / Israel.
 If equality is antisemitic, then someone needs to tell me what semitism means.

 I speak publically on these issues.
 Please contact me through this website if your group would like to spend an evening thinking about Gaza and Palestine as matters of human rights and human dignity.

 I hope AJV will be one more venue for discussion, debate and learning.
 I want the community to hear more of our views.
 Judaism is plural.
 There are many ways to be a Jew.

 Days of Awe, by Atalia Omer.
-New organizations are reforming Judaism in solidarity with Palestine.
+New organizations are reforming Judaism, including my wonderful synagogue, Tzedek Chicago.

 Justice for Some, by Noura Erekat.
 The history and the role of international law in Israel-Palestine.

 Surprise yourself – reach into Gaza and meet some of its creative young people:

 https://www.youtube.com/watch?v=arSHRKBXOxU&app=desktop Today we sing!

 https://www.youtube.com/watch?v=bkuA_3kXBNA watch Shark and the Gaza Camp Breakerz

 https://www.ggateway.tech/ I am the proudest co-founder of the GGateway ICT social enterprise.
 Meet Gaza’s tech generation.